jundalisay/superb/content/en/research/jagor/ph/chapter-16.md

 In simple jacket and cotton hose, I found this precaution needless.
 In my experience, it is both refreshing and salutary to wear wet clothes in a hot climate.
 Being already wet, we could go through ditches and puddles. <!-- , which, being already wet through, we no longer fear.  -->

 After having waded over eight other little rivers we were obliged to leave the shore and pursue the road to Colási along steep, slippery, forest paths, the place lying right in the middle of the west side of the bay.

 The sea-shore was very beautiful.
 Instead of a continuous and, at the ebb, ill-smelling border of mangroves, which is never wanting in those places where the land extends into the sea, the waves here reach the foot of the old trees of the forest, many of which were washed underneath.
-Amongst the most remarkable was a fringe of stately old Barringtoni, covered with orchids and other epiphytes-gorgeous trees when in flower; the red

-stamens, five inches long, with golden yellow anthers like tassels, depending from the boughs; and their fruit, of the size of the fist, is doubly useful to the fisherman, who employs them, on account of their small specific gravity, in floating his nets, and beats them to pieces to stun the fish.
+Amongst the most remarkable was a fringe of stately old Barringtoni, covered with orchids and other epiphytes-gorgeous trees when in flower; the red stamens, five inches long, with golden yellow anthers like tassels, depending from the boughs; and their fruit, of the size of the fist, is doubly useful to the fisherman, who employs them, on account of their small specific gravity, in floating his nets, and beats them to pieces to stun the fish.

 The foremost trees stood bent towards the sea, and have been so deflected probably for a long time, like many others whose remains still projected out of the water.

 The destruction of this coast appears to be very considerable.
 Amongst the climbing palms one peculiar kind was very abundant, the stem of which, as thick as the arm, either dragged itself, leafless, along the ground, or hung in arches above the branches, carrying a crown of leaves only at its extremity ; while another, from its habitat the common calamus, had caryota leaves.
 Wild boars are very plentiful here; a hunter offered us two at one real each.

-The direction of the flat coast which extends N.N.W. to S.S.E.

 ## A COMMERCIAL WRECK

-from the point of Daét is here interrupted by the little peak of Colási, which projects to the east, and has grown so rapidly that all old people remember it to have been lower.
+The direction of the flat coast which extends N.N.W. to S.S.E. from the point of Daét is here interrupted by the little peak of Colási, which projects to the east, and has grown so rapidly that all old people remember it to have been lower.
 In the Visita Colási, on the northern slope of the mountain, the sea is so rough that no boat can live in it.

-The inhabitants carry on fishing ; their fishing-grounds lie, however, on the southern slope of the mountain, in the sheltered bay of Lalauigan, which we reached after three hours' journey over the ridge.
+The inhabitants do fishing.
+Their fishing-grounds lie, however, on the southern slope of the mountain, in the sheltered bay of Lalauigan, which we reached after 3 hours' journey over the ridge.

-A four-oared baroto, hired at this place, as the weather was favourable, was to have conveyed us in two hours to Cabusáo, the port of Nága ; but the wind swung round, and a storm ensued.
-Thoroughly wet and not without loss, we ran to Barcelonéta, a Visita situated at a third of the distance.
-The intelligent Teniente of Colási, whom we met here, also confirmed the fact of the rapid growth of the little peak.
+A four-oared baroto, hired at this place, as the weather was favourable, was to have conveyed us in 2 hours to Cabusáo, the port of Nága.
+But the wind swung round, and a storm ensued.

+Thoroughly wet and not without loss, we ran to Barcelonéta, a Visita situated at 1/3 of the distance.

+There we met the intelligent Teniente of Colási.
+He also confirmed the rapid growth of the little peak.

 In opposition to my wish to ascend the mountain, great obstạcles were said to exist; which would hardly occur during the succeeding weeks, when every one would be occupied in preparations for the Easter festival.

-As these objections did not convince me, a more substantial reason was discovered the next morning.
+These objections did not convince me, a more substantial reason was discovered the next morning.

 Inland shoes are excellent for the mud, and particularly for horseback ; but for climbing mountains, or rough ground, they would not last a day. ; and the one remaining pair of . strong European shoes, which I reserved for particular purposes, had been given away by my servant, who did not like climbing mountains, on the pretext they were much too small for me.